MandyIGuess/NSMBW-Modding/README.md

   <summary>Retail Map Improvements: Small improvements made to the retail map system.</summary>
   <p></p>

-  - [Start Node Directions](/Start-Node-Directions): Code hack allows Start Nodes to point up, right, left, or down!
+  - [Start Node Directions](/Start-Node-Directions): Allows Start Nodes to point in any direction, not just up or right!
 </details>

 <details>